NisarLDev/File_Compressor_Rust/README.md

  2 - Enter on a terminal of commands system's the location of the file you want to compress.

+ 3 - Enter on a terminal of commands system's the name the file resultant of the compression process with the extension file name .gz.

+ 4 - Press the Enter key.

 ####     Bibliography: